-Benefit Service Exact fractional service on the decrement date is used to study, without adjustment for multiple decrement table effects.
+Benefit Service Exact fractional service on the decrement date is used to determine the amount of benefit payable.

-Decrement Relativity Decrement rates are used directly from the experience throughout the employer's applicable fiscal year based upon the computed percent of payroll shown in each employer's individual report, and the actual payroll payable at the time contributions are made.
+Decrement RelativityDecrement rates are used directly from the experience study, without adjustment for multiple decrement table effects.

+Incidence of ContributionsContributions are assumed to be received continuously throughout the employer's applicable fiscal year based upon the computed percent of payroll shown in each employer's individual report, and the actual payroll payable at the time contributions are made.

-Incidence of Contributions Contributions are assumed to be received continuously during the first 5 years of service.
+Decrement OperationThe mortality and disability decrements do not operate during the first 5 years of service.
 The withdrawal decrement does not operate during retirement eligibility.
 The disability decrement does not operate during normal retirement eligibility.